 Participants.
 Participants were 26 31-month-old children (M=31.1 months; range = 27.4-32.5), 12 girls.
 All were reported by parents to be typically developing and from families where English was the dominant language.

 Visual stimuli.
-The visual stimuli were the same as in Experiment 1, except for the inclusion of two, new novel animals (aardvark and capybara), which replaced the pangolin and tapir used in Experiment 1.
+The visual stimuli were the same as in Experiment 1, except for the novel animals (aardvark and capybara), which replaced the novel animals (pangolin and tapir) used in Experiment 1.

 Auditory stimuli.
 The auditory stimuli consisted of only the natural animal vocalizations and they were the same as in Experiment 1.